 The Good – The Best Non-Toxic Cleaning Products

 A number of smaller brands performed well in our ranking.
-For the best non-toxic cleaning products, Greenscents*, and Bentley Organic*, all offer organic and vegan products that also achieved our best rating for animal testing.
-Bio-D*, Faith in Nature*, and Earth Friendly Products* are all vegan and cruelty-free.
+For the best non-toxic cleaning products, Bentley Organic* offers organic and vegan products that also achieved our best rating for animal testing.
+Bio-D*, and Faith in Nature* are all vegan and cruelty-free.

 All of these cleaning products had clear policies that confirmed that their products did not contain the toxic trio of parabens, triclosan, and phthalates.
 This is as well as their focus on natural and organic ingredients, making them our top eco-friendly and health-friendly cleaning products.

 There are a number of things that you can do to reduce toxicity levels in your home:

 - Use fewer cleaning products.
 Switching to microfibre cloths can reduce the cleaning products needed whilst providing a thorough clean.
 What’s more, they’re washable and reusable too.
 Wash these in a microfibre catcher, to help reduce microplastics reaching our water.

 - Check ingredients and make the switch to one of our non-toxic cleaning products.
 Know what you are using by checking the ingredients on cleaning products and ditching brands that don’t make the grade.

 - Make your own natural cleaners.
 With just a few simple ingredients such as lemon juice, vinegar, and bicarbonate of soda you can make a whole host of natural cleaning products.
 Check out this post on natural cleaning products to DIY for a plethora of inspiration.
 You can also read more about homemade cleaning products in Wendy’s book – Fresh Clean Home.

 Also, check out our guide to eco-friendly washing up liquid and laundry detergents to help you find the right products for you.